ClickCease

 Police injured in Texas by Tesla car sue

-The plaintiffs claim that “design and manufacturing defects known to Tesla” are responsible for the crash as well as “Tesla’s unwillingness to admit or correct such defects.”
+The plaintiffs claim that “design and manufacturing defects known to Tesla” are responsible for the crash and “Tesla’s unwillingness to admit or correct such defects.”
 The lawsuit argues that the Autopilot system failed to detect the officers’ cars or to function in any way to avoid or warn of the hazard or subsequent crash.

-The officers’ lawsuit points to several tweets by Tesla CEO Elon Musk commenting on crashes involving Autopilot or incidents of Tesla owners misusing the system as evidence that the company is aware of these defects and problems but has failed to fix the problem or to recall these vehicles.
+The officers’ lawsuit points to several tweets by Tesla CEO Elon Musk commenting on crashes involving Autopilot or Tesla owners misusing the system as evidence that the company is aware of these defects and problems but has failed to fix or recall these vehicles.

-It is important for Tesla to put safeguards in place to avoid misuse of the Autopilot.
-Until all these glitches and poor design issues are ironed out, the unfortunate reality is that we will probably continue to see these types of incidents that cause more serious injuries and harm.
+Tesla needs to put safeguards in place to avoid misuse of the Autopilot.
+Until all these glitches and poor car design issues are ironed out, we will probably continue to see these types of incidents that cause more serious injuries and harm.

 Source: https://www.theverge.com/2021/9/28/22698388/tesla-texas-lawsuit-cops-autopilot-crash-injury